The Department of Sociology and Social Policy is part of the School of Social and Political Sciences (SSPS).

 About the major

 How does society shape you as an individual?
 How do you shape the society in which you live?
 Such questions are central to sociology.
 Sociologists study human behavior, beliefs and identity in the context of social interaction, social relationships, institutions and change.
 A major focus of sociological research is understanding how society shapes us and we shape society.
-Sociology is also concerned with the ‘modern’ world came about, how it is changing today, and how it might develop in the future.
+Sociology is also concerned with how the ‘modern’ world came about, how it is changing today, and how it might develop in the future.

 When you study sociology you will be introduced through our junior units to key ideas and concepts to help you understand social life and social change.
 You will also be introduced to methods and techniques that will enable you to develop your own skills as a sociological researcher.
 These foundational ideas will be consolidated through our senior theory and methods units.
 Your ability to ‘think like a sociologist’ will be consolidated by the study of specific areas within sociology, such as religion, mass media, sport, environmental issues, social movements, and many other topics.
 Key concepts include inequality, class, gender, power, deviance, change, agency, and identity.

 You will engage with diverse aspects of sociology in both classroom situations and the real world.
 You will learn to think and write sociologically through essays, reports, oral group work, posters, debates and new social media.

 A major in Sociology requires at least 36 senior credit points from the unit of study table, including at least 12 credit points of core 2000-level units of study and at least 6 credit points from core 3000-level units of study.

 The units of study for the major can be found in the Table A unit of study table for Sociology.
 The table shows units of study on offer in the current handbook year.
 You can find information regarding a full list of units of study available to the major on the departmental website.

 You complete two junior units: SCLG1001 Introduction to Sociology 1 and SCLG1002 Introduction to Sociology 2.
 In these units you will learn about: